 Where to Stay in Kyoto

-Machiya are traditional Kyoto-style townhouses, and there are beautifully renovated, high-end properties all over the city.
-Their distinctive wooden architecture and fine craftsmanship make them unique and interesting places to stay, combining the authentic atmosphere of a ryokan with the convenience of a holiday rental.
-Expect tatami floors and sliding doors, but also modern amenities like Wi-Fi and a washing machine.
-They’re a great choice if you want to feel like you’re living in Kyoto, rather than just visiting as a tourist.
+Machiya are traditional Kyoto-style townhouses, and there are beautifully renovated, high-end machiya accommodations throughout the city.
+Their distinctive wooden architecture and fine craftsmanship make them unique and appealing for those who enjoy holiday rentals.
+Expect tatami floors and sliding doors, but also modern amenities like Wi-Fi and futuristic Japanese toilets.

 Important Kyoto Events